Lou1108/PizzaAPIClient/README.md

 Build Instructions

-Clone the repository
+1. Clone the repository
-add json-20210307.jar as a new library to the new project Run -> gradle runBoot Main.java
+2. add json-20210307.jar as a new library to the new project
+3. Run -> Main.java